-Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; CPI has now started to reduce from the peak - petrol prices for example are likely by the end June to be at least -25% lower than a year ago, with retailer profiteering on diesel having significantly reduced in recent weeks in the face of a CMA investigation and price falls now filtering down to pump prices (although average retailer margins on diesel still remain higher than that on petrol).
+Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; CPI has now started to reduce from the peak - as expected, petrol prices for example are now more than -22% lower than a year ago, with retailer profiteering on diesel having significantly reduced in recent weeks in the face of a CMA investigation and price falls now filtering down to pump prices (although average retailer margins on diesel still remain slightly higher than that on petrol).
 Container prices and shipping costs remain well below their previous highs, but the global inflation outlook remains complex.
 Increases in base rates from central banks, including the Bank of England, are thought to be unlikely to have any significant impact on inflation and appear to have potential to limit growth.
 We expect a reduction in inflation in the coming months to be a (direct or indirect) result of lower fuel and energy costs.